google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

 to write WebAssembly modules that don't need any additional memory at all and only use the VM-internal stack.

-Note: For the curious: Compilers like Emscripten still use the WebAssembly memory to implement their own stack.
+Note: (for the curious) Compilers like Emscripten still use the WebAssembly memory to implement their own stack.
 This is necessary so you can access values anywhere on the stack through constructs like pointers in C, something the VM-internal stack does not allow.
 So, somewhat confusingly, when you run C via